 This is the easiest and the most effective method to reach your audience digitally—provided you have their contact information.

-Plan to reach your guests before the event in regular intervals.
+Plan to reach your guests before the event at regular intervals.
 You can reach out to them via:

-1. SMS: For this you’ll need their phone numbers (with their permission of course).
-Whatsapp or similar texting app is better if you have a business account.
+1. SMS: For this, you’ll need their phone numbers (with their permission of course).
+Whatsapp or a similar texting app is better if you have a business account.

 3. Push Notifications: If you acquired your guests via a mobile app, you can also send push notifications.